 As an actor, her film credits include the lead role in Should’ve Kissed, a unique first feature film from Cinefondation candidate Jinoh Park, which played at festivals around the world and was the opening selection of the Jeonju International Film Festival.
 She performs frequently on stages in Southern California and the L.A.
 Times called her recent turn as the lead role in Amy Herzog’s After The Revolution at the Chance Theater full of “grace and grit.”

 Her directing debut, the short film Eureka!, can be seen on IndieFlix Shorts through Amazon Video.
 Other projects include face time, a short film shot entirely over video chat, and the web-series The Postcard Project, which premiered on the popular online women's community, Hello Giggles.
-Additional producing credits include the award-winning short film Sane Jules Blaine, the original play Behold the Bowery! for the New York International Fringe Festival, and the monthly storytelling show she co-hosted All Together Now.
+Additional producing credits include the award-winning short film Sane Jules Blaine and the monthly storytelling show she co-hosted All Together Now.
 Her latest short film, Biophilia, premiered at the 2018 Brooklyn Film Festival where it was awarded Outstanding Achievement for Best Screenplay.